dictu-lang/Dictu/docs/docs/standard-lib/queue.md

 ### Queue.push(Any) -> Nil

-Adds the given argument to the queue and resizes the queue if necessary.
+Adds the given value to the queue and resizes the queue if necessary.

 ```cs
 const queue = Queue.new();